jameshughes89/cs102/src/site/topics/algorithm-analysis/algorithm-analysis.rst

 Stack Comparisons
 =================

-* Two implementations of the stack were implented
+* Two implementations of the stack were implemented
 * Stacks are pretty efficient in general, but which is *better*?

     * ``LinkedStack`` vs ``ArrayStack``